The #1 Largest Crypto Term Glossary

 Annual Percentage Yield (APY)

-Annual Percentage Yield (APY) - is the rate of return on investment that takes into account the effects of compounding interest.
+Annual Percentage Yield (APY) - the rate of return on investment that takes into account the effects of compounding interest.

 Anti-Dump/Anti-Dumping Policy - The anti-Dumping policy prevents investors from falling into the pump-and-dump scheme.